 The Commissioner counts upgrades to the Lea County Regional Airport, advancement of the Career and Technical Education project, funding for a veteran's memorial, funding for new fencing at Everglade Cemetery, partnering with Carlsbad on a massive road project between Lea and Eddy counties and new playground equipment at Taylor Elementary in Hobbs as some of his notable accomplishments as a county commissioner.
 Commissioner Sena especially enjoys working with young people.
-He notes that while community projects can be challeng-ing to initiative and complete, he is grateful to serve in the multicultural and diverse disthis facilitates leveraging resources further than any one group or entity going it and renovations to the Event Center, and continuing to move forward the County's partnership with Covenant and its clinic on north Dal Paso.
+He notes that while community projects can be challeng-ing to initiative and complete, he is grateful to serve in the multicultural and diverse district 4.

+He finds that it's important to find philosophical common ground with other com-missioners to positively move forward as es further than any one group or entity going it While he is proud of the completion of the judicial complex, he looks forward to the renovation of the historical courthouse, upgrades and renovations to the Event Center, and continuing to move forward the County's partnership with Covenant and its clinic on north Dal Paso.
 While Jonathan was born in Roswell he has lived in his hometown of Hobbs since 1986 and resides with his wife Valeria and their daughter Camila.
 He graduated from Victory Center Christian Academy, and holds an accounting degree from University of the Southwest and MBA from Eastern New Mexico University.
 He has served as a youth pastor for seventeen years.
 Jonathan would like his constituents to know that he cares deeply for his district and county.
 Jonathan is here to listen to make sure their voices are heard.